interuss/dss/config/README.md

 1. Run `helm template . > cockroachdb.yaml` to render the YAML.
 1. Run `kubectl apply -f cockroachdb.yaml` to apply it to the cluster.

+## Joining an existing cockroachdb cluster

+Follow the steps above for creating a new cockroachdb cluster, but with the following differences:

+1. In values.yaml, be sure to set ClusterInit to false otherwise you'll reinitialize and destroy the existing cluster.
+1. In values.yaml, add the host:ports of existing cockroachdb nodes to the JoinExisting array.
+You can use the loadbalanced hostnames or IP addresses of other clusters (the DBBalanced hostname/IP), or you can specify each node individually.
+1. You must run ./make-certs.py with the --ca-certs-dir flag as described above to use the existing cluster's CA to sign your certificates.

+## Using the cockroachdb web UI

+The cockroachdb web UI is not exposed publicly, but you can forward a port to your local machine using the kubectl command:

+### Create a user account

+    kubectl -n $NAMESPACE exec cockroachdb-0 -ti -- \
+        ./cockroach --certs-dir ./cockroach-certs \
+        user set $USERNAME --password

+### Access the web UI

+    kubectl -n $NAMESPACE port-forward cockroachdb-0 8888

+Then go to https://localhost:8888.
+You'll have to ignore the HTTPS certificate warning.